pivotal/docs-tap/app-sso/known-issues/index.hbs.md

 {{{{/raw}}}}

-> **Caution** ⚠️ Be aware that by leaving out the namespace in your domain template, application routes may conflict if there
+> **Caution** By leaving out the namespace in your domain template, application routes might conflict if there
-> are multiple `AuthServer`s of the same name but in different namespaces.
+> are multiple `AuthServer`s with the same name but in different namespaces.

 ## <a id="cidr-ranges"></a> Redirect URIs change to http instead of https